learn-co-curriculum/dsc-phase-1-project/GRP4_README.md

 # Phase 1 Project
-## Microsoft Movie Studio Genre R.O.I.
+## Microsoft Movie Studio Genre - R.O.I.
 Analysis

 **Author**: Samantha Baltodano, Jesus Baquiax, Shane Mangold, Senjin Yang

 ## Overview

 This project analyzes which movie genres Microsoft's Movie Studios should invest their resources in producing using exploratory data analysis.
-Microsoft can use this analysis to determine which genres have the largest worldwide Return On Investment (R.O.I), how the R.O.I performs in domestic vs international markets, and which directors and producers have worked in the movies with the highest R.O.I.
+Microsoft can use this analysis to determine which genres have the greatest worldwide Return On Investment (R.O.I), how the R.O.I. performs in domestic vs international markets, and which directors and producers have worked in the movies with the highest R.O.I.

 ## Business Problem